 Born and raised in the Waikato, Hilary moved down to the Wairarapa in 2018.
 She spent two years working as a tractor operator at Matahiwi Estate, outside of Masterton, before joining the Escarpment team at the beginning of the 2020 - 2021 growing season.
 In her spare time, Hillary is outdoors exploring the country, playing squash and spending time with her vineyard dog, Asher.

 CELLAR DOOR HOST

-Katie is originally from Tauranga but spent a few early years with her family expatting in Sumatra, Mali and Ghana.
-Returning to school in NZ, she enjoyed horticulture class but was concerned she would end up in the kiwifruit industry.
+Katie grew up in the Bay of Plenty surrounded by kiwifruit and avocados.
+During school, she enjoyed horticulture class but was concerned she would end up in the kiwifruit industry.
 Thankfully, she was told about the Viticulture and Oenology degree offered at Lincoln and thus began her love of wine.